liujinro/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 2. Do you have a skill of playing instruments?
 3. How often do you listen to music?
 (Daily/Weekly/Monthly/Rarely)
 4. What is your preferred style?
 (Pop/Rock/Hip-pop/Classical/Jazz/Country/Electronic/Other)
-5. How do you define "popular music"?
-(Open-ended)
-6. Do you have experience in changing your music preference and what is the age for changing?
-7. Do you believe your age influences your music taste?
+5. Do you believe your age influences your music taste?
 (Yes/No)
-8. Do you feel there is a music gap between younger and older people?
-9. Do you think popular music today is better, worse, or about the same as the music from your teenage years and why?
+6. Do you think popular music today is better, worse, or about the same as the music from your teenage years?
+(Yes/No)
-10. Do you have any additional comments on the relationship between age and music taste?
-(Open-ended)
+7. How do you define "popular music"?
+(Multiple choice: Based on chart rankings, Public opinion, Personal preference, Other)

 ```

 ## Rubric